syncfusion-content/windowsforms-docs/WindowsForms/XPTaskBar/faq/Is-it-possible-to-sort-the-XPTaskBarItems-of-an-XPTaskBarBox.md

 ---
 layout: post
-title: Is it possible to sort the XPTaskBarItems of an XPTaskBarBox
+title: Is it possible to sort the XPTaskBarItems of an XPTaskBarBox | WindowsForms | Syncfusion
 description: Frequently Asked Questions
 platform: WindowsForms
 control: XPTaskBar